Measuring Body Fat

 • Calculate your WHR by dividing your waist circumference by your hip circumference.

-Now my WHR is 0.88 so I thought I would measure it and see how close I was.
-I had my wife measure both which came out at 90cm and so this would equate to a ratio of 1.0.
+Now, my WHR is 0.88, so I thought I would measure it and see how close I was.
+I had my wife measure both, which came out at 90cm, which would equate to a ratio of 1.0.
 Given the World Health Organisation guide, 0.9 or less is healthy.

 Basal Metabolic Rate

-There can be no doubt my visceral fat is around my waist and this is where most fat lies in all of us and around the hips.
-Moving onto metabolic rate, my basal metabolic rate measures (BMR) 1600 Kcals where the range is given as 1561 – 1826 Kcals.
+My visceral fat is undoubtedly around my waist, and this is where most fat lies in all of us and around the hips.
+Moving onto metabolic rate, my basal metabolic rate measures (BMR) 1600 Kcals, with a range of 1561 – 1826 Kcals.
 My recommended daily calorie intake is 2344 Kcals.
-My own estimate has always been around 2400 for non active work.
-I wrote an earlier article on calories Calories and all that we do in the gym.
+My estimate has always been around 2400 for non-active work.

 The Basal metabolic rate is the energy in calories required to allow your body to function at rest.
-If you exercise you will need more.
+If you exercise, you will need more.
 A male undertaking heavy physical work may need 4000 Kcals a day.
-If one went on a polar trek the calories required would increase up to 6000 Kcals per day, which seems extraordinary.
-If we eat more than we need we will store excess energy in fat and in muscle.
+If one went on a polar trek, the calories required would increase up to 6000 Kcals per day, which seems extraordinary.
+If we eat more than we need, we will store excess energy in fat and muscle.
 This is unhelpful if you don’t need the energy.

-Using an online calculator I decided to check this all against a typical calculator found on the internet.
+Using an online calculator, I decided to check this against a typical calculator found on the internet.
 The BMI was 25 versus 24.9.
 My daily Calorie requirements were 2239 versus 2344 and the BMR was 1473 versus 1600 Kcals.
 My body fat percentage was 24 versus 21%.

-The licensed article photo by Rangizz / Shutterstock.com is described as Funny overweight man lying exhausted on the floor does not appear so funny given the consequences of carrying this weight.
-Typically this shape would be classed as morbidly obese and the BMI or body weight mass index would be at least 32 – 35.
+Typically, the shape illustrated would be classed as morbidly obese, and the BMI or body weight mass index would be at least 32 – 35.
 Patients who consulted me were told they could not have any treatment for their painful feet because they were overweight.
 In order to reduce their pain, they needed to lose weight.
-They could not lose weight because their feet were painful.
-I argued with one of my healthcare units that this seemed self-defeating to impose a BMI target but it was a rule imposed within the NHS from up high!
-Mind you, if you paid privately the same rules did not apply!
+They could not lose weight because their feet were sore.
+I argued with one of my healthcare units that it seemed self-defeating to impose a BMI target, but it was a rule imposed within the NHS from up high!
+Mind you, if you paid privately, the same rules did not apply!

 Obesity

-The term for being medically overweight is called obesity.
-The NHS site is helpful and tells us why being overweight is not good for our health.
-Within this site, a link is provided to help people exercise and so it is worth looking at, see the link below; Couch to 5K.
-I have reproduced some of the guidance here with links for exercise.
+The term for being medically overweight is obesity.
+The NHS site is helpful and explains why being overweight is not good for our health.
+It also provides a link to help people exercise, so it is worth looking at.

 • eat a balanced calorie-controlled diet as recommended by a GP or weight loss management health professional (such as a dietitian)